Systemcluster/The-Witcher-3-Mod-manager/Readme.md

 Download the source and install the requirements with `pipenv install --python 3`.
 Python 3.7+ and Pipenv have to be installed.
 Afterwards run with `pipenv run python main.py`.

-On Linux, the configuration files will be created in `~/.config/The Witcher 3 Mod Manager`, and `wine` has to be available to run Script Merger.
+On Linux, the configuration files will be created in `~/.config/TheWitcher3ModManager`, and `wine` has to be available to run Script Merger.